 Shoe for Tennis

-• The Gaviota has an engineered mesh upper with a friction-free seamless lining to wick away moisture.
+- The Gaviota features an engineered mesh upper with a friction-free, seamless lining that wicks away moisture.

-• There is a removable foam padded insole for cushioning and support.
+- There is a removable, foam-padded insole for added cushioning and support.

-• This model is also available in a few more colors.
+- This model is also available in several additional colors.

 5